neuroailab/cs375/2025/hw1/README.md

 ## Overview

 In this assignment, you will implement, train, and visualize the behavior of an AlexNet convolutional neural network (CNN) using [PyTorch](https://pytorch.org/).
-You will visualize the kernels of the firs layer of the neural network and analyze their response patterns.
-You will replicate some basic findings of classical work by Hubel and Wiesel in silico by measuring orientation selectivinty of several artificial neurons early in the model.
-Specifically you will:
+You will visualize the kernels of the first layer of the neural network and analyze their response patterns.
+You will replicate some basic findings of classical work by Hubel and Wiesel in silico by measuring orientation selectivity of several artificial neurons early in the model.
+Specifically, you will:

-1. **Implement the AlexNet model** and understanding its architecture.
+1. **Implement the AlexNet model** and understand its architecture.
 2. **Implement a training loop** capable of training the network on the [ImageNet dataset](http://www.image-net.org/).
 3. **Measure kernel responses** for various spatial frequencies and orientations of sinusoidal grating stimuli.
 4. **Visualize the learned kernels** in the first layer of your model.